Keshani-Rajkaran/Enterprise-Seasonal-Analytics-Reporting-System/README.md

 * **Chart.js Integration:** Bridges the backend data with the frontend JavaScript library to render reactive charts.

 ### Seasonal_Report.aspx.cs (Business Logic Layer)
-*  The C# "code-behind" that serves as the intelligence brain of the module.
+*  The C# "code-behind" that serves as the intelligence brain of the system.

 *  Validation Engine: Enforces business rules (e.g., preventing future date selection) and manages the two-stage confirmation modal.